Over 100 feared dead after Indonesia military plane crashes

 President Joko Widodo, who took office last year, has said he plans to double military spending to $15 billion by 2020.

-The transport plane accident could bring pressure on the president to spend more on modernising the air force.
+The transport plane accident could bring pressure on the president to spend more on modernizing the air force.

-"This incident shows us that we must renew our aircraft and our military equipment," Pramono Anung, a lawmaker and member of the parliamentary commission overseeing defence, said in an interview.
+"This incident shows us that we must renew our aircraft and our military equipment," Pramono Anung, a lawmaker and member of the parliamentary commission overseeing defense, said in an interview.

 "The Hercules is already old, many of our other (weapons) systems are already old.
 As parliament we will support giving more funding to the military so that they can upgrade."